 Since you know how to communicate with lawyers and other professionals in the law industry, you’d be able to use your communication and persuasion skills more effectively and hopefully land a sale.

 You can make money from home and it doesn't have to be challenging.
 Click here to see how.

 This role can be freelance, or a full-time sales job with a company.

 7. Legal Recruiter

 Recruiters can work from home as a solo headhunter, or become a contractor to a headhunting company.
-The choice will be up to you.

-As legal transcriptionists, translators and interpreters, their job is to transcribe, translate or interpret legal documents for law firms, law offices, and other professionals in the law industry.
+As legal transcriptionists, translators, and interpreters, their job is to transcribe, translate, or interpret legal documents for law firms, law offices, and other professionals in the law industry.

 Of course, you need to be familiar with the language you’re trying to translate, or the deep legal terms you’re trying to interpret.

-9. E-Discovery Professionals
+9. E-Discovery Professional